ehmicky/autoserver/docs/rpc.md

   - the collection, e.g. `users`
   - the arguments, e.g. the `data` argument or the model's `id`

-RPC systems use the URL, the protocol headers, the request payload, the protocol method or a combination of them.
+RPC systems use the request's URL, headers, payload and method as parsed by the [protocol](protocols.md#request).

 Most examples in this documentation only show [REST](rest.md) for simplicity.